genebean/packer-templates/README.md

 - `base`: the common base that the boxes below are built on top of
 - `nocm`: a setup without any configuration management installed
 - `puppet`: Puppet 3.x is installed
+- `puppet5`: Puppet 5.x is installed
-- `puppet-agent`: Puppet 4.x is installed (uses the new all-in-one pacakage)
+- `puppet-agent`: Puppet 4.x is installed
-- `rvm-193`: RVM and version 1.9.3 of Ruby are installed
+- `rvm-multi`: RVM with the following Rubys installed:
+  - jruby-9.1
+  - 2.4.1 (default)
-- `rvm-221`: RVM and version 2.2.1 of Ruby are installed
+  - 2.2.1
+  - 1.9.3

 The base version is a little different than the others.
 When used for a virtual machine it does not produce a Vagrant box but rather creates a VM that is used by all the other builds.
 The Docker version does produce an image that is essentially identical to the "nocm" version.
-This is done primarily for consistancy as the "nocm" version of each is what will be shared publically.
+This is done primarily for consistency as the "nocm" version of each is what will be shared publicly.

 Many of the ideas and concepts for these templates have been pulled from the following two sources: